![]() |

 International Cocoa Organization (ICCO)

 The International Cocoa Organization, which exists peacefully alongside COPAL (and also uses a questionably-derived acronym), has a much broader geographical scope.
-Founded in 1973, the ICCO is structured around a series of global International Cocoa Agreements, with its mission oriented around developing "sustainability" for the cocoa industry.
+Founded in 1973, the ICCO is structured around a series of global International Cocoa Agreements, with a mission to develop what it calls "sustainability" for the cocoa industry.

 Issues the ICCO deals with include sustainable production and trade of cocoa beans, fair pay for cocoa farmers, and market transparency through the collection and disbursement of statistical data for the current "cocoa year" and beyond.
 The organization includes both cocoa exporting countries and cocoa importing countries, with membership closely tied to participation in the International Cocoa Agreements.
 If you happen to be a country, and you want to join the ICCO, there's a nifty how to join PDF file for download from the website.

-COPAL countries can also be part of the ICCO, and most are (as I like to call them, "double chocolate" countries).
+COPAL countries can also be part of the ICCO, and most are (let's call those ones "double chocolate" countries).
 The ICCO is currently transitioning from the 2001 agreement to the more recent 2010 agreement as a basis for membership.
 Taken together, here are all the members of the ICCO, as well as countries which have signed the agreements but not yet advanced to full membership:

 Organization Name: • International Cocoa Organization Founded: 1973 in Geneva, Switzerland Headquarters: London, UK Website: www.icco.org |